ece-student/Team-16/docs/sep2.md

 Meeting day will be Tuesday 7pm ECE lounge

-The lab will be graded in terms of the following: https://cei-lab.github.io/ece3400/Grading/Lab_score.html
+The lab will be graded in terms of the following: [Lab Grading](https://cei-lab.github.io/ece3400/Grading/Lab_score.html)

+Task Division
 2 points: Blinking an internal LED - (Jidenna)
 2 points: Blinking an external LED- (Jidenna)
 2 points: Reading the value of a potentiometer via the serial port (Asad)